rust-lang/rust-project-goals/src/2025h1/seamless-rust-cpp.md

 In addition, it proposes the following axioms:

-* Seek out solutions that, in principle, make 100% coverage possible.
+* Seek solutions that make 100% coverage possible.
 This means 100% of functions and methods defined in one language are callable in the other language.
-For some functions, this may require compromising on ergonomics or safety.
+This may require some APIs to be unergonomic and/or unsafe to call.
 * Minimize the potential for human error.
 Interop should leverage trusted, automated tooling wherever possible.
 * Extend contracts between languages where possible.
 For example, a strongly typed interface in one language should be equally strongly typed in the other language, subject to the constraints imposed by that language.
+* Introduce zero overhead when calling between languages.
 * Prefer solutions that are general enough to apply to languages beyond C++.

 ## Ownership and team asks